"PACE did the impossible for my mother. I never thought she would be able to live with us again."

-NPA respects the privacy of its members and other visitors to its web site.
+The National PACE Association (NPA) respects the privacy of its members and other visitors to our website.
 NPA believes that if electronic commerce and online activities are to flourish, consumers must be assured that information provided online is used responsibly and appropriately.
 To protect online privacy, NPA has implemented the following policy.

 What Information Does NPA Collect?